m-mang/Silver-Window/README.md

 - **Frame Presets** - `Save` button saves the current frame position, frame size, speaker name and speaker position to a list which can then be selected as a preset.
 This is useful if you have an image with multiple people in it who are talking back and forth, as you don't have to redo the frame for every new text box.
 The `remove` button removes a preset from the list.
 - **Paired Image** - `Open` adds an image that is tied to the text box.
 It will appear with the text box and go away when the box is dismissed.
 Useful for character portraits.
 The `auto-position` option puts the image on the left, right, top-left or top-right of the text box.
 The `clear` button removes the paired image. `Preview` shows/hides the preview image in the node.
 - **Text** - The text to be displayed in the text box.
 BBCode tags are supported.
 By default, the box will automatically adjust to fit the width of the text.
 If you want a new line, push enter to break manually.
 The `Center X` option locks the box's x-coordinate to the center of the screen.

+    Leaving the text field blank will make an invisible text box that still requires an input from the player to advance the script.

 - **New Box and Wipe** - `New Box` determines whether the text box is dismissed when the user advances the text.
 If disabled, the box will wipe itself clean before displaying the next text, or add the text to the next line depending on the `wipe` setting.

 ![No new box example](screenshots/no-new-box-example.png)